NanoCommons/user-handbook/docs/data-management/electronic-lab-notebooks.md

 {: .lead }

 ## Introduction of the use of ELNs in NanoCommons
+Introduction to ELNs and why they should be used given by Iseult Lynch (University of Birmingham) as part of the [Jaqpot hackathon](https://zenodo.org/record/3908229#.YT5tT50zZPY) (3 June, 2020)

 <iframe src="//www.youtube.com/embed/tM814yEukfA" frameborder="0" allowfullscreen="allowfullscreen">&nbsp;</iframe>
-Introduction to ELNs and why they should be used given by Iseult Lynch (Universiy of Birmingham) as part of the [Jaqpot hackathon](https://zenodo.org/record/3908229#.YT5tT50zZPY) (3 June, 2020)

 ## Using the SciNote ELN for nanosafety research